An Alternating Algorithm for Finding Linear Arrow-Debreu Market Equilibria: Future Work

 \section{Future Work}

+Our current analysis can only provide a lower convergence rate than the BCGP and two-block alternating minimization algorithms in \cite{beck:tetruashvili}.
+Deriving a better convergence rate is an immediate future work.
+For distributed computation, although the projection is applied to the whole vector $\mathbf{b}$ as in \cite{birnbaum}, alternatively, one may apply mirror descents with respect to $b_i$ separately, and show that, jointly, the objective still converges to minimum (as has been done for congestion games \cite{CL14,CL15,CL16}).

 Agents may strategically report their interests in different services in order to maximize their own utilities in markets.
 When we allow this and treat the market equilibrium computation as a mapping from a given report, we are studying market games.
 As far as we know, it is still an open question Nash equilibria exist in ``Arrow-Debreu market games" (as in Fisher market games \cite{branzei}).
 It would be also interesting to consider different classes of underlying social networks that describe crowd structures \cite{kakade}.
 There are some price-of-anarchy results in Fisher market games \cite{branzei}.
 Another interesting research direction might be better bounding the price of anarchy for Fisher/Arrow-Debreu market games.